jedrichards/node-deployment/README.md

 	APP_NAME="proxy-node-app" sudo sh /usr/local/sbin/node-post-receive

-Here we're attempting to invoke the `/usr/local/sbin/node-post-receive` generic deployment script as root with `sudo` while passing a configuration environment variable called `APP_NAME` (we'll go on to make that script in the next section).
+Example in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/post-receive).Here we're attempting to invoke the `/usr/local/sbin/node-post-receive` generic deployment script as root with `sudo` while passing a configuration environment variable called `APP_NAME` (we'll go on to make that script in the next section).
 Since this `post-receive` hook will not be executing in an interactive shell it will bork at the `git` user's attempt to `sudo`, so the next thing we need to do is give the `git` user the right to invoke `/usr/local/sbin/node-post-receive` with the `sh` command without a password.

 Start to edit the `/etc/sudoers` file: